MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/deploy-use/deploy-aip-scanner.md

     Examples:

-    - For a default instance: `Install-AIPScanner -SqlServerInstance SQLSERVER1`
+    For a default instance: `Install-AIPScanner -SqlServerInstance SQLSERVER1`

-    - For a named instance: `Install-AIPScanner -SqlServerInstance SQLSERVER1\AIPSCANNER`
+    For a named instance: `Install-AIPScanner -SqlServerInstance SQLSERVER1\AIPSCANNER`

-    - For SQL Server Express: `Install-AIPScanner -SqlServerInstance SQLSERVER1\SQLEXPRESS`
+    For SQL Server Express: `Install-AIPScanner -SqlServerInstance SQLSERVER1\SQLEXPRESS`

     Use the online help for this cmdlet if you need more [detailed examples](/powershell/module/azureinformationprotection/install-aipscanner#examples).

+    When you are prompted, provide the credentials for the scanner service account (\<domain\user name>) and password.

 4. Verify that the service is now installed by using **Administrative Tools** > **Services**.